80% of First-Time Memoirists Make These Mistakes.

 Art lies in knowing what to edit out as much as what to include.

-5.✨You’ve had an interesting life, but not an interesting perspective.
+5.✨You have an interesting life, but not an interesting perspective.

 An interesting life does not make for an interesting memoir.
 A interesting take on life makes for an interesting memoir.